 50BOLD: Your parents were very protective of you as well?

 Evelyn: My parents were VERY protective of me.
 My sister and my brothers were also very protective of me!

 50BOLD: You were so young at the height of your fame.
 Did you find the recording industry to be particularly cutthroat?

 Evelyn: Oh yes, the recording industry is very cutthroat!
 I was observant.
-Even as a young girl I noticed things involving the business aspect that weren’t really handled the way they should have been.
-For instance, why would managers want to be on the road with the artist a lot of the time and here you are, the artist, paying for their travel.
+Even as a young girl I noticed things involving the business aspect that wasn’t really handled the way they should have been.
+For instance, why would managers want to be on the road with the artist a lot of the time and here you are, the artist, paying for their travel?
 There were a lot of things that were going on that didn’t seem right.

 50BOLD: So, had all of these folks on the payroll and you’re doing all the work!